BEARUBC/raestro/README.md

 - [Usage](#Usage)

 ## Documentation
-As of current, documentation for this library and all of its APIs is still being written.
-However, design decisions on Raestro are now starting to stabilize, and as such, documentation will soon be available.
+As of current, documentation for this library and all of its APIs is still being worked on.
+However, design decisions on Raestro are now finally starting to stabilize, and as such, documentation will soon be available as part of the next incremental release.

 ## Getting Started